Short rotation forestry - get the low down on Eucalyptus

 Establishment

-Eucalyptus seedlings are currently cost around £0.35 each plus delivery.
+Eucalyptus seedlings currently cost around £0.70 each plus delivery for bulk deliveries (2018 prices).
 Establishment costs can be reduced by planting at stocking rate of 2000-2500/ha but excellent weed control is critical in the first couple of years before canopy closure is achieved.
 Typically Eucalyptus plantations are fenced but this expense could be avoided by using browse resistant varieties.

 To restock or coppice?